07.28.17 by Thomas Cosgrove

 Once a year, the Thousand Waves community comes together for our Spirit Challenge Fundraiser.
 Adults, teens, parents and child members, alums, self-defense graduates, and friends of our organization raise funds so we can continue to deliver our violence prevention programs all over the city, provide scholarships for all of our programs, and run our Adapted Seido Karate program for children with disabilities, and.
-This year, our Spirit Challenge fundraising goal is $125,000 – can you donate $25 to support our work?
+This year, our Spirit Challenge fundraising goal is $125,000, and a huge portion of that goes to our self-defense program – can you donate $25 to support our work?

 If you’re reading this, you’ve likely benefited from one of our self-defense trainings.
 A $25 donation is enough to support a community member who wants to attend one of our onsite single-session workshops.
 Did you know that we waive that fee upon request?
 Of course, our 12-hour trainings cost more.
 If it’s within your budget, a $200 donation will support a participant in one of our 12-hour trainings.
 Can you help someone else learn self-defense?